 Yaphank, NY 11980

 Join the Lt.
-Joseph P. DiBernardo Foundation for its second year of hands-on training.
-Prepare yourself for your next response with two of our hand-on training opportunities.
+Joseph P. DiBernardo Foundation for its second year of hands-on training during the 2018 Lt.
+Joseph P. DiBernardo Memorial Training Seminar.
+Prepare yourself for your next response with two of our hands-on training opportunities.
 With over a dozen courses available, there’s something for everyone!

 One of the leading causes of traumatic LODDs is failure to recognize changing fire conditions.
 This course teaches the participant to recognize the critical warning signs of flashover and the science related to fire development.